lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 FS3 Attributes are rated from 1-5 (with 5 being Exceptional) and Skills are rated from 1-8 (with 8 being Legendary).
 Some games may not want to allow characters at the top end of the spectrum by setting these values lower than the maximum possible ratings.

+Note: This limit applies only to Chargen.
+If you want to prevent people from advancing beyond a certain rating with XP, you'll need to set that up in your [XP configuration](/tutorials/config/fs3skills_xp.html).

 ## allow_unskilled_action_skills

 The Unskilled level might not be necessary in every setting.
 See [everyman vs. unskilled](/fs3/fs3-3/chargen.html#unskilled) for details.
 To avoid confusion in chargen, the 'Unskilled' level is disabled by default.
 You can enable it by setting this setting to true.